Idle Hands: Box office

-Critical reception
+Critical response

 On review aggregator website Rotten Tomatoes, the film had an 18% rating based on 57 reviews, with an average rating of 3.7/10.
 The site's consensus stated: "An uneasy mix of slapstick and gore, Idle Hands lacks the manic energy and comedic inspiration required to pull off its goofy premise".
 Metacritic reports a 31 out of 100 rating based on 20 critics, indicating "generally unfavorable" reviews.

 In the Chicago Sun-Times, Roger Ebert gave the film 2 and a half stars out of 4, writing that it "sample[d] other teen horror movies like a video DJ with a tape deck, exhibiting high spirits and a crazed comic energy.
+It doesn't quite work, but it goes down swinging–with a disembodied hand."
+Robert Koehler of Variety was unimpressed by the film and found its blend of horror and humor ineffective, writing: "Perhaps thinking he had a farce to play with, [director] Flender encourages tons of mugging; by overplaying what should be underplayed, helmer and cast deliver a fatal stab to the intended comedy-horror."

-It doesn’t quite work, but it goes down swinging–with a disembodied hand."
-Gene Seymour of the Los Angeles Times gave a rare positive review, writing "what 'Idle Hands' lacks in originality, it makes up for in energy and insolence.
-It takes guts for a movie to indulge as much as this one does in proto-hippie humor and you find yourself tickled, in spite of yourself, by the movie’s nerve, if not its jokes."
+Gene Seymour of the Los Angeles Times gave the film a favorable review, writing "what 'Idle Hands' lacks in originality, it makes up for in energy and insolence.
+It takes guts for a movie to indulge as much as this one does in proto-hippie humor and you find yourself tickled, in spite of yourself, by the movie's nerve, if not its jokes."
 Jeremy Wheeler of AllMovie.com also reviewed the film positively, stating, "It's definitely a case of better than you think.
 This horror comedy is high on gags and giant doses of marijuana... as is the love for gore and decapitated[sic] hand insanity to entertain any happy horror fiend."